Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- In eight matchups against the Buccaneers, Newton averaged 186.5 passing yards per game, 116.0 yards above his over/under for Sunday.
+- Newton averages 186.5 passing yards per game in eight matchups against the Buccaneers, 116.0 more yards than his over/under in Sunday's game.

-- Newton threw a touchdown pass in four of those games against the Buccaneers, while throwing multiple touchdown passes against them two times.
+- Newton threw multiple TDs twice in those contests against the Buccaneers, while throwing a touchdown pass in four games.

 - Note: Newton's stats vs. Buccaneers date back to 2016.

-- This week Newton will face the NFL's 22nd-ranked pass defense (258.0 yards allowed per game).
+- The 258.0 passing yards the Buccaneers yield per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Buccaneers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.
+- The Buccaneers' defense is 15th in the league, giving up 1.5 passing touchdowns per game.

 Recent Performances